Joseph Daning

 Joseph Daning (born December 12, 1942) is an American politician.
-He is a member of the South Carolina House of Representatives from the 92nd District, serving since 2008.
+He is a member of the South Carolina House of Representatives from the 92nd District, serving from 2008 to 2022.
 He is a member of the Republican party.
 He served in the United States Air Force from 1960 to 1964.
 He graduated from Southern Illinois University in 1995.
 He lives in Goose Creek.